Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Here's the official definition:

-Overview - Agent Skills (translated to English)
+Overview - Agent Skills (translated to Japanese)

-Key Points About Skills
+Key Points about Skills

 The key point is that it's a folder.